davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Split-Brain

-Alas, outright crashes are not the only way nodes in a distributed system can fault.
-In the scheme of things, crashes are one of the cleaner ways a node can fail; other kinds of faults are much more insidious.
+Alas, outright crashes are not the only way nodes in a distributed system can fail.
+In fact, in the scheme of things, crashes are one of the simplest and most clear-cut ways a node can fail.
+Other kinds of faults are much more insidious.
 Let's try our algorithm on one of those.

 Wind back to the point where every node was healthy and node $1$ was still the leader:

 DIAGRAM copied from before

-We've been looking at this network rather abstractly; let's zoom in.
-In a real network, nodes aren't usually wired directly together; they're usually connected through a network of intermediary devices called switches:
+We've been looking at this network rather abstractly; let's get a more concrete view of the world.
+In a real network, nodes aren't usually wired directly together; they're usually connected through a network of intermediary devices called **switches**:

 DIAGRAM